Thunderblok/thunderline/documentation/CEREBROS_BRIDGE_IMPLEMENTATION.md

 ## Validation + tooling

+`mix thunderline.ml.prepare` aggregates feature flag checks, Oban queue coverage, and delegates to the validator so you can fix issues before scheduling a run.
+Use `--require-enabled` to hard-fail when the bridge config is still disabled.

 `mix thunderline.ml.validate` runs the validator checks.
 Options:

 * `--require-enabled` – treat a disabled `enabled: false` config as an error.